It’s time for Change…Children can’t wait!

 As foster parents in Washington State, we believe that it is critical for all stakeholders to understand the need for a child-centric, trauma-informed foster care system.
 How we support and protect foster children has lifelong consequences to both individuals and our society as a whole.

-Fully fund the Relative Search Unit Within the Program Budget
+Fully fund the Relative Search Unit TO PRIORITIZE KIN PLACEMENT

-Relative Search Unit will secure kin placement within the first six months of dependency in order to greatly reduce unnecessary additional trauma of moving placements after stabilizing in a foster home.
+Relative Search Unit will complete a kin search within the first six months of dependency.
+They will also secure kin placement within the first 12 months of dependency in order to greatly reduce unnecessary additional trauma of moving placements after stabilizing in a foster home.

-Include attachment and bonding considerations when making permanency decisions
+Include MENTAL HEALTH PROVIDER CONSIDERATIONS when making permanency decisions

 All professionals and caregivers will receive mandatory evidenced-based, trauma-informed training that is derived from current research